kathleenkummcp62/77/README.md

 npm run build
 ```
 This command compiles the React UI into the `dist/` directory.
-Run this whenever you need the dashboard or after editing any UI files to regenerate the assets.
+Since `dist/` is ignored in git, run this whenever you need the dashboard or after editing any UI files to regenerate the assets locally.

 ### Dashboard Settings Categories